Muncy's walk-off slam gives Dodgers 10-6 win over Phillies

 Aaron Nola pitched six solid innings for the Phillies, who completed a 2-4 road trip.
 They took two of three at Houston in a World Series rematch.

+“That can’t happen,” Harper said.
+“We just gave that game away.
+That cannot happen.
+With the way we want to do it this year and the way we want to play this year, every year, that can’t happen.
+That’s a really good team over there, but a 5-1 game … we’ve got to do better.
+We’ve got to be better.”

-His double in the third was followed by an RBI double from Nick Castellanos for a 2-0 lead.
+Harper’s double in the third was followed by an RBI double from Castellanos for a 2-0 lead.
 Philadelphia scored three more times in the inning on RBI singles by Alec Bohm, Edmundo Sosa and Garrett Stubbs, who bunted toward third to reach base.

 Los Angeles pulled to 5-4 on a sacrifice fly from Freeman in the seventh.